 Let’s take a look at how much it costs to own, operate, and maintain a private plane, commercial airliner, and military jet, as well as if it’s better to buy new or used, or maybe if it’s even just better to rent instead of buying a plane.

-How Much Does a Plane Cost?
+How Much a Plane Costs – A Breakdown

 Ultralight vs. Single-Engine vs. Multi-Engine Planes